mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- NOTE: How much of this needs to be relayed earlier in the Design chapter to explain design decision?
 A LOT - MOVE THIS? -->

-Previously we have explored the concept of activity as a primary unit for analysis.
-In particular the utility of this approach to research community activity (Cite Blunden).
-In this section I will explore how game design patterns became the primary unit of activity for participants.

-With reference to the above sections on a) 3 foci of activity b) design cycle stages, there are varied goals of activity systems, with wider and narrower frames.
+Taking a broad view of the activity and goals of participant and myself, we can identify with wider and narrower frames including:

 - very wide - learning computing skills and concepts as a home education project
 - very wide - participating with other home educators in a creative environment and thus building team and communication skills